MantledIllusion/cotton-flow/README.md

  As a result, Cotton can be used in plain servlet environments as well as in Hura Web/Weblaunch applications or even in a foreign environment like Spring/Spring Boot.

- The [Cotton-Flow Demo](https://github.com/MantledIllusion/cotton-flow-demo)'s chapter 1 provides five basic setups for Cotton applications which differ in functionality, weight and deployment style.
+ The [Cotton-Flow Demo](https://github.com/MantledIllusion/cotton-flow-demo) 's chapter 1 provides five basic setups for Cotton applications which differ in functionality, weight and deployment style.

  The following Table provides a quick summary over the differences when building and deploying that chapter's demo applications: